thanoskoutr/armOS/docs/README.md

 Basic overview of the steps:

-- Clone the project.
 - Format the SD card, with the Raspberry Pi Imager.
 - Set cross-compiler path on the Makefile.
+- Clone the project.
-- Build project using make.
+- Build project using `Makefile`.
 - Transfer `.img`/`config.txt` to SD Card.
 - Unmount SD card.
 - Put SD card on Pi.